-To ensure this level of satisfaction continues we give you access to the following resources:
+To ensure we are delivering these to the highest standard, we give you access to the following amenities:

 Student Service Centres

 The new Student Service Centres and Students Services website are administrative hubs where you can complete a range of tasks relating both to your course and to the wider University experience.
 This may include handing in coursework, applying for extenuating circumstances, accessing welfare support or paying your fees.
 If you have any queries about your time at University then please drop in and ask a member of the team.
 Alternatively, you can fill in the enquiry form on the website and they will contact you.